top of page

 Stockings were made of wool and held by garters at the knee.
 They were worn with shoes or clogs.

-The clothing of the better off was tailored from silk, velvet, or beautiful woolen fabrics.
+The clothing of the better off was tailored from silk, velvet, or beautiful woollen fabrics.
+Dyes for clothes were much more available than they were for commoners, so colours worn by the bourgeoisie were much more varied.

 Wigs were the height of fashion, along with canes and gloves.
 Three-cornered hats were adorned with feathers.